ironbar/arc25/docs/05_Solution_Summary.md

 #### 3.2 Experiment with base models

 After learning that creating synthetic tasks to teach a model to learn a DSL was very hard, I decided to try open-weight models.
 The idea was to prompt the models with a list of the available DSL functions and their signatures so the model could use them to generate a solution.
-I decided to use the [BARC DSL](https://github.com/xu3kev/BARC) on these experiments.
+I decided to use the [BARC DSL](https://github.com/xu3kev/BARC) in these experiments.

 I decided to try the Qwen2.5-Coder family of models because there were many different model sizes.
-The plot below shows that bigger models generate valid outputs more frequently and use the dsl more frequently as well.
+The plot below shows that bigger models generate valid outputs more frequently and use the DSL more frequently as well.
 The results are for the ARC-AGI-1 training set.

 ![alt text](modeling/res/1753292348173_image.png)

-The plot below shows how the solved tasks rate changes with number of predictions for the 7B Qwen2.5-Coder model.
+The plot below shows how the solved task rate changes with the number of predictions for the 7B Qwen2.5-Coder model.
 However, it also shows that the number of unique outputs decreases very fast, showing a lack of diversity in the predictions.

 ![alt text](modeling/res/1761318484651_image.png)

 A surprising finding was that I tried different prompting techniques to increase the output diversity, but all my attempts produced worse results than simply asking the model to solve the task.
-For example, I tried giving already generated solutions by the model in the prompt and requesting to do something new and different, but the obtained effect was the opposite.
-In many cases, instead of doing something new the model simply copied the code given in the prompt.
+For example, I tried giving already generated solutions by the model in the prompt and requesting it to do something new and different, but the obtained effect was the opposite.
+In many cases, instead of doing something new, the model simply copied the code given in the prompt.
 It seems that "small" LLMs lack some capabilities that frontier models have.

 !!! tip "Learning"

-    Small open-weights models with access to a DSL can solve some ARC tasks by writing python code
+    Small open-weight models with access to a DSL can solve some ARC tasks by writing python code.

 For more information go to iterations [16](modeling/Iteration_16_search_with_base_models.md) and [17](modeling/Iteration_17_increase_search_diversity.md).

 #### 3.3 Experiment with BARC induction model

 After seeing that open-weights models with access to the [BARC DSL](https://github.com/xu3kev/BARC) were able to solve ARC tasks, I decided to use the BARC induction model directly.
-This model already knew to use the DSL, so I didn't have to provide the signature of the DSL functions in the prompt.
-One brilliant aspect of the [BARC paper](https://arxiv.org/abs/2411.02272) is that they implement generators and solvers for 162 ARC-AGI-1 training tasks and they use that code as seed for LLMs to generate new tasks.
+This model already knew how to use the DSL, so I didn't have to provide the signature of the DSL functions in the prompt.
+One brilliant aspect of the [BARC paper](https://arxiv.org/abs/2411.02272) is that they implement generators and solvers for 162 ARC-AGI-1 training tasks, and they use that code as a seed for LLMs to generate new tasks.
 By doing that they move the problem domain from the ARC grids to code, and they can leverage the code capabilities of LLMs to generate new tasks.
 Asking an LLM to generate new tasks in the grid domain will very likely yield poor results.
-They train the BARC induction model on hundreds of thousands LLM-generated tasks and this overcomes the problems I saw on the previous [3.1 section](#31-try-to-train-my-own-models) where I could not generate training data with enough diversity to train my own models.
+They train the BARC induction model on hundreds of thousands of LLM-generated tasks, and this overcomes the problems I saw in the previous [3.1 section](#31-try-to-train-my-own-models) where I could not generate training data with enough diversity to train my own models.

 ##### 3.3.1 Replicate results from BARC paper

 As a first step, I validated that I could get similar results to the numbers reported in the paper.
-Direct comparison is not possible because their last numbers are obtained doing 20k predictions per task and I only did around 500 predictions due to the constraints imposed by the Kaggle submission (with the current hardware I don't think is possible to make much more than 512 predictions per task with a 7B model).
+A direct comparison is not possible because their last numbers are obtained doing 20k predictions per task, and I only did around 500 predictions due to the constraints imposed by the Kaggle submission (with the current hardware I don't think it is possible to make much more than 512 predictions per task with a 7B model).

 In the paper, there is a plot that shows a solve rate slightly below 15% for 500 submissions, and I got around 22% for the same number of submissions.
 The differences are probably explained because the plot in the paper is very likely obtained with a model trained with less data (not the final model) and also maybe due to using